klausbrunner/solarpositioning/README.md

 looking for maximum accuracy, you should use an observed value (available from e.g. the US Naval Observatory) or at least a solid estimate.

-The DeltaT class provides an estimator based on polynomials fitting a number of observed (or extrapolated) historical values, published by [Espenak and Meeus](http://eclipse.gsfc.nasa.gov/SEcat5/deltatpoly.html) in 2007 and slightly updated by [Espenak](https://www.eclipsewise.com/help/deltatpoly2014.html) in 2014.

-As of 2025, it appears that today's extrapolated values from this estimator are a little high (some 2 seconds).
-This gap will widen in the coming decades (cf. [Morrison et al. 2021](https://royalsocietypublishing.org/doi/10.1098/rspa.2020.0776)).
-Still, the estimates should work sufficiently well for most applications.
+`DeltaT.estimate()` uses polynomials originally published by [Espenak and Meeus](http://eclipse.gsfc.nasa.gov/SEcat5/deltatpoly.html) and [updated by Espenak in 2014](https://www.eclipsewise.com/help/deltatpoly2014.html), with custom replacement branches from 2015 onwards.
+The [derivation and comparisons](https://klaus.brunners.name/posts/delta-t-polynomials/) describe the fit and its limitations.
+Future values remain uncertain, and extrapolation beyond 2100 is particularly speculative.

 ### Is it thread-safe?